-INTERIOR VENTILATION
+INTERIOR VENTALATION

-A new coach always has a peculiar aroma in it due to all the components used to build it, such as plywood, paneling, carpet and fabrics .
+A new coach always has a peculiar aroma in due to all the components used to build it, such as paneling, plywood, carpet and fabrics.

-Allowing fresh air to move and circulate through out a new recreational vehicle is very valuable for several reasons.
+Allowing fresh air to move and circulate throughout a new recreational vehicle is very valuable for several reasons.

-- 1. Components used have chemicals in them that may cause possible irritation to the respiratory system of the human body. - 2..
-Fresh air is always good for the human body unless allergies are a factor.
+1. Components used to build RV'S always have a "new" smell to to them, possibly irritating the respiratory system of the human body on warm days.

+2. Fresh air is always good for the human body unless allergies are a factor